First look: Wildlife Photographer of the Year 55

 Explore this year's Wildlife Photographer of the Year exhibition images.

-A sleeping seal, a zombie beetle and a tragic turtle are just some of the Highly Commended pictures from the competition, which is now in its fifth-fifth year.
+A sleeping seal, a zombie beetle and a tragic turtle are just some of the Highly Commended pictures from the competition, which is now in its fifty-fifth year.

 Book tickets to see the full exhibition, opening at the Museum on 18 October 2019.